yordanivh/move_state/README.md

  terraform init
  ```

- * If we apply the changes we will have to to redeploy the random_pet resource.
+ * Run terraform plan.
+On the output you will see the following

  ```
- initial_code (newbrnach) $ terraform apply
-random_pet.name: Refreshing state... [id=forcibly-vaguely-key-mutt]
-null_resource.hello: Refreshing state... [id=5280407370708761972]

  An execution plan has been generated and is shown below.
 Resource actions are indicated with the following symbols:
   + create
   - destroy